 26. What is the pathophysiology of pneumonia?

-27. What is the inflammatory response?
+27. What is the inflammatory response that occurs with pneumonia?

-29. What are the various risk factors?
+29. What are the risk factors of pneumonia?

 30. What is aspiration pneumonia?

-32. What are the sudden symptoms?
+32. What are the sudden symptoms of pneumonia?

 33. What is consolidation?